telliott99/MySwift2/chapter1/compiling_swift.rst

     > ./test
     Hello Swift world

 Another possibility is to use a "playground" in Xcode.
 These are great.
-The only real limitation (also a benefit) is that they are "sandboxed" so you can't load files from or write to the surrounding directory.
+The only real limitation (although it's also a benefit) is that they are "sandboxed" so you can't load files from or write to the surrounding directory.

 And finally, one can compile and then run a file of swift code:

 .. sourcecode:: bash

-    > xcrun -sdk macosx swiftc test.swift
+    > xcrun swiftc test.swift
     > ./test
     Hello Swift world
     >